marielaSAG/SAG-repositories/Task Synchronization.md

 # Task Synchronization

 This example demonstrates how to keep two task management applications in synch using webMethods.io Integration capabilities.
+Test

 A possible requirement would be that some tasks created in a task management application at work need to be created (and updated) in some private task app